free shipping from a purchase value of 49 euros in germany.

 Relevant legal bases according to the GDPR:** In the following, you will find an overview of the legal basis of the GDPR on which we base the processing of personal data.
 Please note that in addition to the provisions of the GDPR, national data protection provisions of your or our country of residence or domicile may apply.
 If, in addition, more specific legal bases are applicable in individual cases, we will inform you of these in the data protection declaration.

-• Consent (Article 6 (1) (a) GDPR)** – The data subject has given consent to the processing of his or her personal data for one or more specific purposes.
+• Consent (Art.
+6(1), first sentence, subparagraph (a) of the GDPR) – The data subject has given consent to the processing of personal data concerning him or her for a specific purpose or for several specific purposes.

-• Performance of a contract and prior requests (Article 6 (1) (b) GDPR) – Performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.
+• Performance of a contract and pre-contractual inquiries (Art.
+6(1), first sentence, subparagraph (b) of the GDPR) – Processing is necessary for the performance of a contract to which the data subject is a party or for the implementation of pre-contractual measures taken at the data subject’s request.

-• Compliance with a legal obligation (Article 6 (1) (c) GDPR)** – Processing is necessary for compliance with a legal obligation to which the controller is subject.
+• Legal obligation (Art.
+6(1), first sentence, subparagraph (c) of the GDPR) – Processing is necessary for compliance with a legal obligation to which the controller is subject.

-• Legitimate Interests (Article 6 (1) (f) GDPR)** – Processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.
+• Legitimate Interests (Art.
+6(1), first sentence, subparagraph (f) of the GDPR) – Processing is necessary to safeguard the legitimate interests of the controller or a third party, unless the interests or fundamental rights and freedoms of the data subject that require the protection of personal data take precedence.

 National data protection regulations in Germany:** In addition to the data protection regulations of the GDPR, national regulations apply to data protection in Germany.
 This includes in particular the Law on Protection against Misuse of Personal Data in Data Processing (Federal Data Protection Act – BDSG).
 In particular, the BDSG contains special provisions on the right to access, the right to erase, the right to object, the processing of special categories of personal data, processing for other purposes and transmission as well as automated individual decision-making, including profiling.
 Furthermore, data protection laws of the individual federal states may apply.

-Relevant legal basis according to the Swiss Data Protection Act:** If you are located in Switzerland, we process your data based on the Federal Data Protection Act (abbreviated as “Swiss DPA”).
-This also applies if our processing of your data otherwise affects you in Switzerland and you are affected by the processing.
-The Swiss DPA does not generally provide that a legal basis for the processing of personal data must be stated (unlike, for example, the GDPR).
-We process personal data only when the processing is lawful, is conducted in good faith, and is proportionate (Article 6 (1) and (2) of the Swiss DPA).
-Furthermore, we only collect personal data for a specific purpose that is recognisable to the person concerned and process it only in a manner that is compatible with these purposes (Article 6 (3) of the Swiss DPA).
+Applicable Legal Bases Under the Swiss Data Protection Act: If you are located in Switzerland, we process your data in accordance with the Federal Act on Data Protection (the “Swiss DPA” for short).
+This also applies if our processing of your data otherwise affects you in Switzerland and you are affected by such processing.
+Unlike the GDPR, for example, the Swiss Data Protection Act does not generally require that a legal basis for the processing of personal data be specified.
+We process personal data only if the processing is lawful, carried out in good faith, and proportionate (Art.
+6, paras.
+1 and 2 of the Swiss Data Protection Act).
+Furthermore, we collect personal data only for specific purposes that are identifiable to the data subject and process it only in a manner consistent with those purposes (Art.
+6(3) of the Swiss DSG).

 Security Precautions